gitsindonesia/ui-component/starter/nuxt-admin/README.md

 ## Configuration

-You can change the default options for admin pages like redirect url and head options via `app.config.ts`.
+You can change the default options for admin pages like redirect URL and head options via `app.config.ts`.

-You can checkout the default configuration in the [source of this file](https://github.com/gitsindonesia/ui-component/tree/main/starter/nuxt-admin/app.config.ts).
+You can check out the default configuration in the [source of this file](https://github.com/gitsindonesia/ui-component/tree/main/starter/nuxt-admin/app.config.ts).

 ## Components

-To customize the components, just override the default components by creating file in your Nuxt app with the same as the theme.
+To customize the components, just override the default components by creating a file in your Nuxt app with the same name.

 | Component               | Path                                    |
 | ----------------------- | --------------------------------------- |